Martha Crone began her 20th year as Garden Curator.

 The Garden opened about two weeks late due to snows and cold weather.
 There was a snow storm on March 22 that dropped 15 inches of snow.
 Snow was still several feet deep in garden on the 1st.
 April 6 to the 11th was still cold with deep snow.
 Martha chipped out the ice around the Garden gate on the 9th and opened.(1)(2)

 The first Snow Trillium came out on April 14.
-The week of the 13 to 30 was very warm, and by April 20 the temperature was 80 degrees.
+The week of the 13 to 19 was very warm, and by April 20 the temperature was 80 degrees.
 Unusually warm for April as these temperatures indicate: 4/26 - 81°, 4/27 - 85°, 4/29 - 91°, 4/30 - 92°.
-The early plant bloom, delayed by the snow, was then accelerated by the warm weather, as the dates on some of these photos indicates.
+The early plant bloom, delayed by the snow, was then accelerated by the warm weather, as the date on some of her photos indicates.

-On April 20, she planted 4 unusual non-native plants that were obtained from Robbins Blue Ridge Nursery in the east:
+On April 20, she planted 4 unusual non-native plants that were obtained from Robbins Blue Ridge Nursery in Ashford NC:

 Did you know that Citronella (Collinsonia canadensis) of the mint family is another plant that has many common names.
 Its one scientific name definitely identifies it.
 Some of the common names are Rich-leaf, Stone-root, Knob-root, Knob-grass, Horse-weed, Knob-week, Ox-balm, Horse-balm, and Collinson's-flower.
 It grows native from Quebec to Ontario south to Florida and westward.
 This erect branched perennial is well established in the Wild Flower Garden.
 The yellow, lemon-scented flowers appear in October and bloom until frost.
 Oil of Citronella is not derived from this plant.

 On May 19th the Hummingbirds returned to the Garden.